 In the United States, the FAA limits the maximum altitude of drone flights to 400 feet AGL unless otherwise approved.

-Are you a drone pilot?
+Are you a remote pilot?
 In the comments, share which type of drone you fly and whether you are a recreational or commercial drone pilot.
-What are your thoughts on the Remote ID rollout?